kharissulistiyo/JustWPFramework/README.txt

 Installation:

-- Copy this repo into your root directory of local or live server, then run from your browser.
+- Front-end elements in action: Copy this repo into your root directory of local or live server, then run from your browser.
+- WP theme in action: Copy the "justwpthemeframework" folder inside "wp-theme" to your "themes" folder of your WordPress installation, then activate.
+Enjoy!